 - Physical stamina.

-- mathematical and engineering type skills.
+- Mathematical and engineering type skills.

 - Basic science knowledge.

-- Courses in plumbing.
+- Certifications in Plumbing.

 - Subjects which require manual dexterity (working with hands) will all help if taken at the school level.

 - Accounts are also important, as is the ability to estimate how much a particular job or work will cost.

 - Be able to do the paperwork and keep records.

 Full-Time Plumber Training.